-As of today, we are inviting all doctors who have direct experience of working alongside MAPs to volunteer to participate in focus groups or telephone interviews that will form the basis of our response and guidance to training providers and employers.
+We are inviting all doctors who have direct experience of working alongside MAPs to volunteer to participate in telephone interviews that will form the basis of our response and guidance to training providers and employers.
 If you are interested in taking part, please complete this expression of interest form.

 Professionally, the skills mix porfolio was initially intended 20 years ago to address the lack of doctors , however increasing concerns have emerged about the observation that the non medical roles are being prioritized to replace medical roles either via duress( threats) or on the grounds that it's more cost effective?!